wavemaker/docs/docs/apis-and-services/configurations/profile-settings.md

 ## Application Configuration

-All common configuration values are defined in `app.properties`.
+All common configuration values are defined in `configurable.properties`.
 This file acts as the central source of truth for the application and includes configurations related to the application setup, database connections, REST API integrations, security settings, and WebSocket configurations.

 Environment-specific values are defined separately under the deployment directory, for example in `deployment/development.properties`.
-These files override or extend the base properties defined in `app.properties` to tailor the application behavior for a specific environment such as Development, QA, or Production.
+These files override or extend the base properties defined in `configurable.properties` to tailor the application behavior for a specific environment such as Development, QA, or Production.

 The generated properties file serves as a complete reference that reflects all configured settings.
 It provides visibility into how application-level and environment-specific configurations are applied during deployment and how they influence the runtime behavior of the application across different environments.